SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.2 -->

-When using a GetSpectrumTrendTraceDataMessage to retrieve spectrum data, up to now, it was possible to pass an optional time range (i.e. RangeStart and RangeEnd) next to an ID (i.e. RecordID).
+When a GetSpectrumTrendTraceDataMessage was used to retrieve spectrum data, up to now, it was possible to pass an optional time range (i.e. RangeStart and RangeEnd) next to an ID (i.e. RecordID).
 From now on, passing a time range next to an ID will be mandatory.

 #### DataMiner Object Model: FieldDescriptors can now be configured to allow multiple values \[ID_31905\] \[ID_32904\]